apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 If everything worked okay, you'll see the access code and some extra information (the user's name) displayed in the user's browser:

 ![alt text](../images/oauth-advanced-success.png)

+## <a name="clean">Clean up

+You can use the cleanup scripts to remove the entities (developers, apps, products) that were installed with this sample.

+1. CD to `oauth-advanced/provisioning`
+2. Execute `cleanup-login-app.sh`
+3. Execute `cleanup-oauth2.sh`

 ## <a name="session">About login and consent session management